 The key figures here are some way off what you might expect for a pricier Plug-in hybrid but, Renault reckons (and we concur) that they're more realistic than a PHEV model's claimed readings would be.
 The WLTP figure for combined cycle fuel economy is 64.2mpg and we reckon around 50mpg should be regularly achievable without too much trouble.
-The WLTP CO2 reading is 98g/km.
-There's a 22% BiK taxation rating, which is much better than you'd find with a conventional petrol or diesel-engined supermini.
+The WLTP CO2 reading is 96g/km.
+The stats quoted are for the more affordable 'Evolution' and 'Techno' levels of spec.
+Across the range, there's a 23% BiK taxation rating, which is much better than you'd find with a conventional petrol or diesel-engined supermini.

 It's going to be interesting to see how the Clio Hybrid sells in comparison to the brand's full-electric ZOE model.
 Right here, right now, we can't help thinking that this Clio's electrified solution might be the better option for the majority of ordinary customers.
 With the short commuting and school run mileage supermini buyers tend to cover, most of them might rarely need to use the engine anyway.